Laksh-Koundinya/INC42_Clone/README.md

 * Can view different categories of articles
 * User can create account, login and can view account page
 * Google Authentication is enabled
-* User can post an Article
+* User can post data of an Article
 * Completely designed using material ui library